clementigbinoba/AirBnB_clone/README.md

 ## 0x05 Usage

-* Start the console in interactive mode:
+* Begin the console from the interactive mode:

 ```bash
 $ ./console.py